agohorel/droenbot/README.md

 if you want to make more commands just stick 'em in the commands folder.

-to call the command in discord, just type `!command_name.js`. you can change the prefix in the `config.json` file.
+to call the command in discord, just type `!command_name`. you can change the prefix in the `config.json` file.